AndrewTweddle/EntelectChallenge2013/README.md

 # Instructions for running the bot

-1. You will first need to download and install the official test harness found at http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=Rules.
+1. You will first need to download and install the official test harness found at http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=Rules
+   _[Update: this link is broken - the harness has since been taken down by Entelect]_.
    I installed the harness to C:\Competitions\EntelectChallenge2013\Harnesses\TestHarnessBeta\harness.
    You may need to edit some of the batch files and/or Powershell scripts to run from elsewhere.